 Who We Represent

-DigiBC - The Interactive & Digital Media Industry Association of British Columbia is a member-supported, non-profit organization based in Vancouver, BC, Canada.
+DigiBC - The Creative Technology Association of British Columbia is a member-supported non-profit organization based in Vancouver, BC, Canada.
 We were incorporated in 2010 and have previous history under the two banners of the Wireless Information Network (WIN) and New Media BC.
 We represent the creative tech sector which is made up of the video games and interactive, visual effects, animation, and VR/AR industries.

 Our Vision & Mission